Le6ow5k1/findit/README.md

 end
 ```

-And that it!
+And that's it!
 Now you can iterate over finder results by simple `each`:
 ```ruby
 @scope = SomeFinder.new(params)
 @scope.each do |d|